MichaelStott/tech-squawks/web/content/getting_started/aws/account.md

 weight: 2
 ---

-An AWS account is required to begin provisioning cloud resources, which can be created [here](https://aws.amazon.com/).
+An AWS account is required to begin provisioning cloud resources.
 While the process is rather straightforward, instructions are provided below for additional guidance.

 {{% notice info %}}
 A credit card, email address, and phone number are required for setting up an AWS account.
 Readers who are students or US